kyleskrinak/jekyll-revealjs/_posts/1-1-1-1-Prayer.md

-##Jesus Teaches
+##Jesus Heals

-_February 08, 2015_
+_February 22, 2015_

 ---

-> “You are the salt of the earth.
-But if salt loses its taste, with what can it be seasoned?
-It is no longer good for anything but to be thrown out and trampled underfoot.
-You are the light of the world.
-A city set on a mountain cannot be hidden.
+> “They came to Jericho.
+And as he was leaving Jericho with his disciples and a sizable crowd, Bartimaeus, a blind man, the son of Timaeus, sat by the roadside begging.
+On hearing that it was Jesus of Nazareth, he began to cry out and say, “Jesus, son of David, have pity on me.”

-_Matthew 5:13 - 14_
+_Mark 10:46 - 52_

 ---

 ### While we wait

-Enjoy the popcorn and music
+Draw your favorite superhero